Home

 BC's take up alot of room when you are packing scuba gear for flying.
 There is not much you can do with them.
 Just make sure all the air is out before packing it.
 We then fold the sides fairly tightly so it as small as possible.

-We put the BC's in the bag first when packing our scuba gear for flying.
+We put the BC's in the bag first when traveling with this piece of dive equipment.
 It helps to cushion the other equipment.

 Scuba Diving Fins

-If you have a dive bag, your diving fins should be able to fit comfortably without bending.
+f you have a dive bag, your fins should be able to fit comfortably without bending.
 We tend to put them along the sides of our bag.
 We also fill the feet with smaller items (socks, etc) to save room.

 If we are only taking our mask, fins and snorkel, then we typically only use carry-on bags.
 In this case, I can fit my fins in my carry-on size suitcase if I bend the tips a little.
 I put them across the luggage with the feet at the opposite ends.